-In 2019 James won the Audience Choice award in the ANAM Concerto Competition final, for which he had the privilege of performing Prokofiev’s Sinfonia Concertante with the Tasmanian Symphony Orchestra, and the same year was awarded ANAM’s St Silas Outstanding First-Year Prize and the Lorne Ann Cole ensemble prize, followed by the 2020 Most Outstanding Recital Prize, and the 2021 best performance of a work by an Australian composer for his premiere performance of Liza Lim’s Cello Playing ~ as Meteorology.
-James has also previously performed as concerto soloist in 2013 with Adelaide Youth Orchestra, in 2018 with the Sydney Youth Orchestra Wind Orchestra, and was a featured soloist in the 2018/19 seasons of Ensemble Apex.
-He was a finalist in the 2018 Sydney Conservatorium Concerto Competition, as well as being a semi-finalist in the Gisborne International Music Competition in New Zealand in 2016, and was a semi finalist in the Fine Music Young Virtuoso Award 2015 for which he was broadcast on 3MBS.
-Other solo engagements include the Adelaide International Cello Festival, recitals for the National Youth Concerto Competition, Play On, and St Silas.
+In 2019 James won the Audience Choice award in the ANAM Concerto Competition final, for which he performed Prokofiev’s Sinfonia Concertante with the Tasmanian Symphony Orchestra, and continued to win several prizes including 2020 Most Outstanding Recital Prize, and the 2021 best performance of a work by an Australian composer, premiering Liza Lim’s ‘Cello Playing ~ as Meteorology.
+James has also previously performed concertos with Adelaide Youth Orchestra, Sydney Youth Orchestra Wind Orchestra, and was a featured soloist in the 2018/19 seasons of Ensemble Apex.
+He has won multiple competitions and prizes across Australia and New Zealand.
+Other solo engagements include the Adelaide International Cello Festival, recitals for the National Youth Concerto Competition, Play On, and St Silas series.

 James plays the 'Ex-Robert Barrett' cello made in 2004 by Rainer Beilharz, kindly on loan from Professor Mitra Guha, in memory of her late husband.